brandur/sorg/content/nanoglyphs-drafts/010-monterey.md

 image_alt = "San Carlos Beach in Monterey at sunrise." image_url = "/assets/images/nanoglyphs/010-monterey/san-carlos@2x.jpg"
 published_at = 2020-02-01T02:56:57Z
-title = "Monterey; the Darker Side"
+title = "Monterey; the Darker Side of Software"
 +++

 In January I did a dive weekend in Monterey doing some educational dives to finish my PADI Advanced Open Water certification.
 The photo above is of the Coast Guard Pier from the perspective of San Carlos Beach, taken a little before sunrise.

-Monterey’s best known for its famous aquarium (as depicted in _Star Trek IV_ [1]) and multitude of adorable sea otters who are regularly visible from shore, but it’s also a dive spot well known to enthusiasts along the west coast.
+Monterey’s best known for its famous aquarium (as depicted in _Star Trek IV_ [1]) and flotilla of adorable sea otters who are regularly visible from shore, but it’s also a dive spot well known to enthusiasts along the west coast.
 The Bay Area turns out to be quite hostile in terms of dive conditions, so it’s common for dive shops around here, and even as far north as Sacramento, to range all the way to Monterey to test their students in open water.
 I dove with a shop in Sausalito, and given how coastal the town is, you'd intuitively think they’d dive closer to home -- maybe even right off their back doorstep.
 But it's a case where intuition would be wrong, all their field tests happen during weekend trips to Monterey.

 That said, just because Monterey isn't inhospitable for diving doesn’t make it hospitable either.
 I was using a 7 mm wetsuit (for reference, you can dive in many popular Caribbean and Pacific spots with a 3 mm no problem) with a hood, and two layers of it padding the torso.
 So much neoprene that, unable to bend in any of the normal places, I walked around all day with the stiff stride of Schwarzenegger's Terminator.
 I felt more like the Michelin Man though, and had the suit been white instead of black, would have looked like him too.